 Sketchy Tank | Q&A With the Artist

 What began as a folder of foul images on a desktop has emerged as an underdog brand that pushes the masses to embrace their sketchy inner urges.
 Sketchy Tank's grungy style challenges norms and speaks to the vibes of skaters and snowboarders everywhere.
 But who is Sketchy Tank?
-We hit up the man behind the mask to learn how the brand came to be, the pros and cons of making your art your job, and the upcoming Tactics x Sketchy Tank Cinco De Mayo Party at our shop in Bend, OR.
+We hit up the man behind the mask to learn how the brand came to be, and the pros & cons of making your art your job.

 How was Sketchy Tank created and what were your original goals?

 It actually started as a blog in 2009 that became popular because of its darker content.
 I started pre-selling my art on shirts and it surprisingly worked.
 I had no goals really and I never planned on it being a brand, it all kind of just came into place naturally.

 That's pretty rare, what else makes Sketchy Tank different from the average brand?

 It's different because it's original artwork that people recognize, that is the branding of it, the art.
 It's not just a name on a shirt over and over again like other brands.

 Most people these days seem eager to plaster their name on everything they touch.
 Why do you obscure your face and why don't you use your real name for Sketchy Tank?